muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 1. Mechanism preservation experiments on Pendulum
 2. Mechanism preservation experiments on Pendulum-Switch
 3. Mechanism preservation experiments on Water-Flow
-4. Mechanism preservation experiments on CelebA ?
+4. Mechanism preservation experiments on CelebA.
+I'm kinda curious about what we can get out of CelebA
 5. Role of Capacity shown on any one of the datasets
 6. Compare with Causal VAE / BetaVAE
 7. Curious: 2d sprites on SLC-VAE and $\beta$-VAE